Forestry Management Technology - Associate in Applied Science Degree

 If you like to work independently outdoors, you might want to consider the Forestry Management Technology program.
 The only accredited associate degree program of its kind in South Carolina, the HGTC Forestry Management Technology program trains students for the position of forest technician, a middle-management professional who is qualified to work alongside a graduate professional forester.

-The educational program in Forestry Management Techonology leading to an Associate in Applied Science is a candidate program with the Society of American Foresters (SAF).
-Full accreditation is being sought in 2017.
+The education degree program in Forestry Management Technology is a candidate for accreditation by the Society of American Foresters (SAF) in 2018.

 For more information about HGTC's accreditations, click here.